simonjosefsson/graphwalker.org/content/docs/workflow.md

 ### Stability test example
 We ask GraphWalker to randomly walk the model, until the stop condition is fulfilled.
-That will hapen when 30 seconds has passed. of course, in a real test, that migh be 30 minutes, or why not hours.
+That will happen when 30 seconds has passed. of course, in a real test, that might be 30 minutes, or why not hours.

 ~~~
 @Test